Eileen Escarce, PhD, MA, MSN

 schedule a testing.
 I will contact you via email with a confirmation.

 1137 Second Street, Suite 204, Santa Monica, CA 90403

 The child will have an opportunity

-for a snack break in the middle of the testing period (after 45 minutes).
-Parents should bring a bottle of water and
+for a snack break with parent in the middle of the testing period (after 45-60 minutes).
+Parents should bring a bottle

 A full written report, describing observations of your child's unique approach and style, scores, and recommendations,